netxms/netxms-doc/admin/advanced.rst

 Get multiple objects with filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Request to get all objects available to this user or to get objects that fulfil filter requirements and are available to this user.
+Request to get all objects available to this user or to get objects that fulfill filter requirements and are available to this user.

 Request type: **GET**